victor-lillo/zoomable-image/README.md

 This method will add **click event listeners** to the images in the document that contains the `data-zoomable-image` attribute.

+Moreover, it will pre-fetch images with the attribute `data-zoomable-hd` upon `mouseenter`, `touchstart`, and `focus` events, enhancing the overall user experience.

 It takes an object `InitOptions` as a parameter, which may contain the following keys:

 - **`scrollOffset`** _Number_: **Optional**.
 The scroll distance needed to close the modal.
 Default value: `150`.